DJ (Disc Jockey) Receipt

 (No Ratings Yet)

-A DJ (disc jockey) receipt is a written payment record produced by a DJ to record a payment from a client.
-A DJ, or disc jockey, in the most basic sense, is an individual who performs recorded or digital music for an audience.
+disc-jockey-with-record-machine-holding-dj-receipt A DJ, or disc jockey, in the most basic sense, is an individual who performs recorded or digital music for an audience.
 DJs can use this receipt for deposits, partial payments, and payments in full.

 Table of Contents